publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(A) __In general.—__

->     If the Secretary of Health and Human Services (hereinafter referred to as the ‘Secretary’) discovers an error with respect to the determination, adjustment, or computation of the area wage index described in section 1886(d)(3)(E) of the Social Security Act \[subsec. (d)(3)(E) of this section\] and subsequently corrects such error, the Secretary shall make an additional payment under title XVIII of such Act \[this subchapter\] to a hospital affected by such error for inpatient hospital discharges occurring during the period when the erroneously determined, adjusted, or computed wage index was in effect.
+>     If the Secretary of Health and Human Services (hereinafter referred to as the ‘Secretary’) discovers an error with respect to the determination, adjustment, or computation of the area wage index described in section 1886(d)(3)(E) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(3)(E)][/us/usc/t42/s1395ww/d/3/E]\] and subsequently corrects such error, the Secretary shall make an additional payment under title XVIII of such Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] to a hospital affected by such error for inpatient hospital discharges occurring during the period when the erroneously determined, adjusted, or computed wage index was in effect.

 >     “(B) __Conditions for additional payment.—__